nelsonic/nelsonic.github.io/give-to-homeless.md

 Having seen a rough-sleeper this morning when I went out, I was wondering about about giving to homeless people...
-My initial instinct is *yes, absolutely*!
-But it got me curious...
+My initial instinct is *yes* help this person!
+But I certainly don't *always* feel that way and it got me *curious*...

+Is it possible to *generalise* about homeless people?

 ## Research